 The Code of conduct for nurses and Code of conduct for midwives have the following features:

 The glossary is also important to understanding the meaning of key terms used in the codes.

-The new codes have been modelled on the multi-profession shared code of conduct used by most registered health professions.
+The codes have been modelled on the multi-profession shared code of conduct used by most registered health professions.

 As a part of public consultation, the NMBA specifically sought stakeholders’ views on having combined or separate codes of conduct for nurses and midwives.
 The NMBA’s original position was to maintain separate codes and this was supported by feedback in the public consultation.
 However, the NMBA has made a commitment in the future to consider the inclusion of nursing and midwifery in the multi-profession shared code of conduct.